 Formed in 1916, the Worcester Kiltie Band is one of the oldest functioning pipe bands in the US.
 The ‘Kilties’ are famous for being the first pipe band in the US to rise to international prominence at the Grade 1 level.

 The Worcester Kiltie Band is a 501(c)3 nonprofit musical organization based in Worcester, Massachusetts.
 Founded in 1916, the band is one of the oldest Pipe Bands in the US.
-Currently under the direction of Pipe Major David Methven and Drum Sergeant Colum Lundt, the band performs throughout New England, Canada and Scotland, and wears the Royal Scot tartan.
+Currently under the direction of Pipe Major David Methven and Drum Sergeant Colum Lundt, the band performs throughout New England, Canada and Scotland, and wears the Modern Scot tartan.